-The Somerset was built on two lots purchased on September 18, 1897, by Francis Peabody, Jr., and Henry Williams, as trustees for the Somerset Trust: the lot at the southeast corner of Commonwealth and Charlesgate East, with a frontage of 133 feet on each street, which they purchased from Nathaniel Thayer and Eugene Van Rensselaer Thayer, and the lot at the northeast corner of Newbury and Charlesgate East, with a frontage of 125 feet on Newbury and 98 feet on Charlesgate East, which they purchased from the estate of Abbott Lawrence.
+The original portion of the Somerset was built on two lots purchased on September 18, 1897, by Francis Peabody, Jr., and Henry Williams, as trustees for the Somerset Trust: the lot at the southeast corner of Commonwealth and Charlesgate East, with a frontage of 133 feet on each street, which they purchased from Nathaniel Thayer and Eugene Van Rensselaer Thayer, and the lot at the northeast corner of Newbury and Charlesgate East, with a frontage of 125 feet on Newbury and 98 feet on Charlesgate East, which they purchased from the estate of Abbott Lawrence.
 Both lots originally were part of one of four parcels purchased from the Boston Water Power Company on October 15, 1880, by Henry Melville Whitney, Grenville Temple Winthrop Braman, and Henry Dwight Hyde, trustees of The Park Entrance Lands Trust.

 Click here for an index to the deeds for 400-416 Commonwealth, and click here for further information on the land on the south side of Commonwealth between Massachusetts Avenue and Charlesgate East.

 The hotel originally was advertised to open on November 1, 1898, and then in December of 1898.
 The official opening, however, was delayed until March 1, 1899.
-Like the Hotel Vendôme further east on Commonwealth, The Somerset accepted both travelers and permanent guests.
+Like the Hotel Vendome further east on Commonwealth, The Somerset accepted both travelers and permanent guests.

 A March 1, 1899, Boston Globe article on the hotel’s opening described it as “among the distinctively magnificent hotels of the world.”